Simon’s Seat, Bolton Abbey

 💦 There are points where you can get down to the water to throw some stones in the river and paddle.

 🌳 During the Easter Holidays, Halloween Break and Christmas, the Strid is home to seasonal trails!
-To see them, simply detour across the Aqueduct and head back along that side of the river.
 If you are visiting out of season, then why not try one of our walking games?
 Or you can download a free scavenger sheet!

 Want more Yorkshire Dales walks?